Splynx High Availability setup

 node3> pveceph createpool default-pool -add_storages true

-This creates pool with name ‘default-pool’ and adds storages for VMs and containers to it.
-Pool name can be any.
+This creates a pool with name ‘default-pool’ and adds storages for VMs and containers to it.
+The pool name can be any desired name.

 User name: root